menhaj007/reach_mastermind/README.md

 # Mastermind
 #### A terminal based game.
-This is documentation is a guide on how to install and use the application.
+This documentation is a guide on how to install and use the application.
 The following topics are covered:

 - Installation
 - Technologies used